 Spanish is introduced at the Upper School Level as a third world languages option in preparation for IB Spanish.
-At the Middle School level, Spanish is offered as an after-school class whereas at the High School level, Spanish is offered as an elective at a rate of 3 classes a cycle.
-Each class is 70 minutes long.
+At the High School Level in Grades 9- 10th, Spanish is offered as an elective at a rate of 3 classes a cycle.
+Each class is 65 minutes long.
 Similar to the other world languages offerings, Spanish follows the CEFR language framework described above.
+In Grades 11-12 the IB Spanish Ab Initio Standard Level Course is offered at a rate of 3 classes a cycle.
+Each class is 65 minutes long